fabiocozzolino/fabiocozzolino.github.io/_posts/2019-12-15-server-streaming-with-net-core-grpc.md

   - .NET Core
   - ASP.NET Core
 ---
-In [the first post of this .NET Core gRPC services](/request-reply-with-grpc-net) we have seen how to build a simple request-reply service by using .NET Core 3 and the brand new [grpc-dotnet](https://github.com/grpc/grpc-dotnet) library entirely written in C#.
+In [the first post of this .NET Core gRPC services](/request-reply-with-grpc-net), we have seen how to build a simple request-reply service by using .NET Core 3 and the brand new [grpc-dotnet](https://github.com/grpc/grpc-dotnet) library entirely written in C#.

-Now, it's the time to extend our scenario by exploring the next kind of service: server streaming.
+Now, it's time to extend our scenario by exploring the next kind of service: server streaming.

-> **_NOTE:_** Remember that gRPC offers four kind of service: request-reply, server streaming, client streaming and bidirectional streaming.
+> **_NOTE:_** Remember that gRPC offers four kinds of service: request-reply, server streaming, client streaming, and bidirectional streaming.
 We'll see the others in dedicated posts

 ## Server Streaming Scenarios
 First of all, what is server streaming?
-This is an except from the gRPC site:
+This is an excerpt the gRPC site:
 > Server streaming RPCs where the client sends a request to the server and gets a stream to read a sequence of messages back.
 The client reads from the returned stream until there are no more messages. gRPC guarantees message ordering within an individual RPC call.

-Tipically, server streaming may be useful when you have a set of data that needs to be continuosly send to the client while the server is still working on that.
+Typically, server streaming may be useful when you have a set of data that needs to be continuously send to the client while the server is still working on that.
 Let me explain with some example: imagine you need to send back a list of items.
-Instead of send a full list, with bad performance, you can send back a block of n items per message, allowing the client start their operations asynchronously.
+Instead of sending a full list, with bad performance, you can send back a block of n items per message, allowing the client to start their operations asynchronously.
 This is a very basic usage of server streaming.

 ## Ok, now we can start coding
 Based on the `BookshelfService` implemented in the [previous post](/request-reply-with-grpc-net) and available on [my github repository](https://github.com/fabiocozzolino/samples/tree/master/BookshelfService), we must update the `bookshelf.proto` by adding a new service called `GetAllBooks` and the related `AllBooksRequest` and `AllBooksReply`.
-That service will returns the full list of books from our shelf:
+That service will return the full list of books from our shelf:
 ``` csharp
 // The bookshelf service definition
 service BookService {